threatagent/ruby_infosec/course.md

 >> domains
 => ["yahoo.com", "microsoft.com", "google.com", "yahoo.com"]
 ````
 To permanently change the array use ```uniq!```.
-A ```!``` version exists on many methods and to
+A ```!``` version exists on many methods and can be used to
-immediately alter the actual contents of the object.
+immediately alter the contents of the object.
 This is called a destructive method since it alters
 the object.

 ```ruby